 It is important that your application is submitted at the appropriate time.
+You must ensure that your application reaches us at least four weeks before your trip takes place.
 This year, applications will be considered based on the date of the trip as shown below.
 Decisions will be made for each period on a first come first served basis.

 |Date/s of Trip||Dates when Applications Considered|

 |1 February - 30 April 2014||Applications accepted 1 November 2013 - 31 March 2014|

 |1 May - 30 June 2014||Applications accepted 1 March - 31 May 2014|